bmlanguage/bml/documentation.md

           *`TargetData instructionTarget()`: Returns information about the current code target.
           *   `StringLiteral capture(StringLiteral pattern, StringLiteral expression, identifier)`: Captures the subexpression based on a given pattern that can be used to perform code transformations.
            *`boolean match(StringLiteral pattern, StringLiteral expression)`: Checks if the expression matches the pattern specified as a string.
+            *   `StringLiteral getHardwareDescription(StringLiteral hardwareDescription)`; This function loads a hardware description language file and returns the content as a string literal, that can be used by CAMs.
+          *  `instruction createInstruction(StringLiteral instructionName, instructionParameters) `: Creates an instruction from the hardware DSL specification.
+          *  `StringLiteral generateMicrocode(Instruction instruction) `: Generates low level microcode for a specific instruction.
+          * `void addTemplate(StringLiteral sectionName, StringLiteral templateCode);`: Add a code template at a given section.
 *   **CAM Ecosystem:** Provides extended and reusable components, hardware drivers, operating system components, algorithms, and data structures.
 The main mechanism to extend the language is through CAMs.
 BML relies on CAMs to generate optimized code for a given target architecture.
 BML does not allow bypassing the CAMs and accessing the hardware directly.
 If a CAM does not expose a specific hardware feature or if it does not provide access to some specific hardware instruction that feature or instruction cannot be accessed directly from BML code.
 The developer must request the CAM developer to expose new features.
 BML relies on CAMs for generating the required code to interact with peripherals.
 If a CAM does not expose a specific hardware feature it cannot be accessed directly from BML code.
 The features exposed by BML are limited to the capabilities of the CAMs used in the compilation process.
 CAMs can be extended to expose new hardware features and to provide different optimizations.
 If a CAM does not provide some specific feature, the developer can create a new CAM or extend an existing one to expose that functionality.
 This approach allows one to have a flexible and adaptable system.

 **11. Conformance and Language Evolution**